 Building a successful sales team can be the difference between a highly successful company, and one that fails.
 Are you going to target a highly specific market or do more of a “shotgun” approach?
 What is the perfect formula for a successful team?
 These are both going to be key questions if you hope to create a sales team to excel your company forward.

 What Are You Selling?

 First and foremost you need to have a product or service that people can get behind.
 Now some of you might be thinking, “how can I get behind a product that isn’t for me”.
-There needs to be clear results or proven testimony that whatever you are selling has value.
-If you do not have value your sales team can feel that, you are hopeless from the get go.
+There need to be clear results or proven testimony that whatever you are selling has value.
+If you do not have value your sales team can feel that, you are hopeless from the get to go.
 Show passion and drive about your product because that is what you want your sales team conveying to your potential clients.

 Building Your Sales Team

-So you have gathered a group of people who are interested in the product, and work well with your company.
+So you have gathered a group of people who are interested in the product and work well with your company.
 Time to get to work.
 Well, almost.

 Set For Success

 Control what you can.
 There are going to be salespeople who do not work out and that is ok.
-Sales is one of the largest job markets in the US.
+Sales are one of the largest job markets in the US.
 The best way to try to avoid this is by vetting within the interview process.
 If the company environment fosters growth and support, you will keep the team that will be best for helping your company succeed.

 What Can You Do

-These are some great tips to starting and building your first sales team.
+These are some great tips for starting and building your first sales team.
 Companies vary widely and that is where Kallen Media comes in.
 We have experience in just about every niche, so we know how to help you sell products or services.
 Contact us if you would like to learn more information or would like a free company analysis.